View Document Text

 from home.
 Alternate office locations have been established to support

-ongoing operations in the event the Adviser’s principal offices become
+ongoing operations in the event the Advisor’s principal offices become

 unavailable or inaccessible for an extended period of time.
-It is the Adviser’s
+It is the Advisor’s

 intention to contact clients within five business days of any extraordinary